livghit/go-htmx/README.md

 # This should be 'a way' not 'the way' of building quick full stack apps with go and htmx / alpinejs (atm still work in progress)

+# Contribution <a href="Contributing.md">here something to read</a>

+        Just open an Pull Req or an Issue🐙